 Traditional HDDs are particularly sluggish, and an SSD would give your laptop a significant boost in performance.
 Even an older, slow, almost obsolete machine, would turn into a usable piece of technology with the help of a Solid State Drive.

 Quicker data access will make a huge improvement.
-Since the drive does not have to spin up the drive platter or move drive heads, the data can be read and wrote near instantly.
+Since the drive does not have to spin up the drive platter or move drive heads, the data can be read and written near instantly.

 Turning on your PC and accessing Windows or Mac will be a completely different experience.
 Boot delay is often reduced significantly.